-Note: The Auto mode is not available with the USB interface, the BNC shutter must be used.
+Note: This mode is not available with the USB interface, the BNC shutter or I2C connection must be used.

 4. Custom: This mode gives you a greater degree of control over the circumstances in which the shutter opens and closes.
 This mode is designed to cover any specific behaviour you may require that is not covered by the other three modes.
 In this mode you must use the shutter dialog to configure the shutter to meet your requirements